reity/barriers/README.rst

       ...
     ValueError: inputs must be nonnegative

-An instance of the |barriers|_ class should normally be introduced near the top of a Python module:
+An instance of the |barriers|_ class should normally be introduced near the top of a Python module using a pair of statements such as those below:

 .. code-block:: python

+    >>> from barriers import barriers
     >>> example = barriers(False) @ globals() # Remove marked code blocks (i.e., "disable barriers").

 The |barriers|_ instance ``example`` defined above is a decorator that transforms any decorated function by removing any designated code blocks in the body of that function.